-I was a classroom teacher for many years, an instructional coach for several more, and I currently serve as a K-5 math interventionist.
+I was a classroom teacher for many years, an instructional coach for several more, and I served as a K-5 math interventionist for four years.
 Each role has allowed me to look at remediation through a different lens.
-Now that I am intimately involved in the Response to Intervention (RTI) process, I am seeing patterns emerge in how we identify and service students deemed at-risk in math.
+With my intimate involvement in the Response to Intervention (RTI) process, I saw patterns emerge in how we identify and serve students deemed at-risk in math.
 It can’t all be about classroom grades or standardized test scores.
 We have to look at the underlying reasons for a student’s struggles.
 And if we are identifying large chunks of our student population as Tier II or Tier III, we have to look deeper for systemic reasons.

 Students with Behavioral Issues

 Let’s just take this one off the table.
 If a child is failing math because of a behavior issue, I can’t help.
 Sure, I can forge a relationship with the student and coax the math out of him, but you can do that as easily as me.
 It does no good to put a student with behavior issues in a math remediation group with students who truly need remediation.
 I would also put students who have failing grades because they don’t complete work in this category.